ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: string
   :default: ``''``

-.. confval:: Table with lineage info end name or path
+.. confval:: Table with lineage info end name

   Last part of the CSV file name or full path of the CSV file containing parent-child relationship.
 The table must contain the following columns: